The Maverick XR-50

 The unit comes with a one-year limited warranty on the electronics and the probes.
 The owner's manual is well-written and has contact information for the manufacturer, including a telephone number, e-mail address, website, and mailing address.

-This thermometer setup is solidy built, performs admirably over a long range, and has an intelligently designed user interface.
+This thermometer setup is solidly built, performs admirably over a long range, and has an intelligently designed user interface.
 It does everything it should do, and does it well.
-A well-deserved Gold Medal.
+A well-deserved Platinum Medal.

 Leave in Food